Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 h[bad_key] # nil
 {% endcodeblock %}

-You see that after I modified a string we can no longer find the value, because key's hashcode has changed!
-And since it's so easy to mutate the Ruby string, you can end up with a completely broken hash.
+After I modified the string key we can no longer find the value, because the key's hashcode has changed!
+Since it's so easy to mutate the Ruby string, you can end up with a useless hash.
-This is the reason it is not recommended to use strings as hash keys.
+This is why it is not recommended to use mutable strings as hash keys.

 How can we remedy it?
-First option is to freeze the string:
+The first option is to freeze the string:

 {% codeblock lang:ruby %}
 better_key = "hall9000".freeze